 The weight of your item is most important to consider — this will determine whether you can send it using stamps or need to visit the post office counter to pay for postage.

-Find how many stamps you need for letters of all types, postcards, and packages below.
+We explain how many stamps you need for various types of letters and packages below.

 Letters in standard business envelopes typically need one standard First-Class or Forever stamp.
 Most letters weigh one ounce or less, and one stamp covers up to one ounce (as previously reported).